 - Nothing about M.E. without me supports you to understand your rights, identify the issue and how it is affecting you, and set out your goals and the actions needed to achieve them.

 Advocacy is "taking action to help people say what they want, secure their rights, represent their interests and obtain services they need.
 Advocates and advocacy providers work in partnership with the people they support and take their side.
 Advocacy promotes social inclusion, equality and social justice," as defined by the Advocacy Code of Practice.

 A client we supported in November 2020 told us:

 "None of the progress thus far would be possible without you, that's a fact!
 Every time you speak to someone on my behalf and then I have to speak to them, I always sense more empathy coming from them.”

-This service is delivered through a combination of paid staff and volunteer advocates (see below).
+This service is delivered by paid staff and volunteer advocates (see below).
 Our team provides issues-based advocacy support for adults with a diagnosis of M.E./CFS (including those with a diagnosis of PVFS) on a range of topics including (but not limited to) health, employment and housing.
 We aim to:

 - amplify the voices of people with M.E./CFS and empower them to stand up for their rights

 - improve the support that people with M.E./CFS receive from professionals, family, friends, services and other individuals and organisations relevant to their situation

 - ensure the client is leading the work and their needs, wishes and views are at the centre of all actions we take